Rel1cx/eslint-react/website/pages/roadmap.md

 - `eslint-plugin-react-x` - Core rules (renderer-agnostic, compatible with x-platform).
 - `eslint-plugin-react-dom` - DOM Specific rules for React DOM.
 - `eslint-plugin-react-dom-a11y` - Accessibility rules for React DOM.
+- `eslint-plugin-react-web-api` - Rules for interacting with Web APIs in React.
 - `eslint-plugin-react-hooks` - The official one from React.
 - `eslint-plugin-react-hooks-extra` - Extra rules for `eslint-plugin-react-hooks`.
 - `eslint-plugin-react-naming-convention` - Optional naming convention rules (can be replaced with other plugins depending on the project).